Agri Decumates

 The Agri Decumates or Decumates Agri ("Decumatian Fields") were a region of the Roman Empire's provinces of Germania Superior and Raetia, covering the Black Forest, Swabian Jura, and Franconian Jura areas between the Rhine, Main, and Danube rivers, in present southwestern Germany, including present Frankfurt, Stuttgart, Freiburg im Breisgau, and Weißenburg in Bayern.

 The only ancient reference to the name comes from Tacitus' book Germania (chapter 29).
 However, the later geographer Claudius Ptolemy does mention "the desert of the Helvetians" in this area.

 The meaning of Decumates is lost and has been the subject of much contention.
 According to the English Classicist Michael Grant, the word probably refers to an ancient Celtic term indicating the political division of the area into "ten cantons."
 Another theory is that the term implies that a tithe was paid by residents living in this country.

 According to Tacitus, the region was originally populated by the Celtic tribe of the Helvetii, but soon Germanic and Gaulish settlers arrived.
-Tacitus writes that: I should not reckon among the Germanic tribes the cultivators of the tithe-lands [agri decimates], although they are settled on the further side of the Rhine and Danube.
+Tacitus writes that:

+I should not reckon among the Germanic tribes the cultivators of the tithe-lands [agri decumates], although they are settled on the further side of the Rhine and Danube.
 Reckless adventurers from Gaul, emboldened by want, occupied this land of questionable ownership.
 After a while, our frontier having been advanced, and our military positions pushed forward, it was regarded as a remote nook of our empire and a part of a Roman province.

 Under the Flavian and later emperors, Romans took control and settled the region.
-They built a road network for military communications and movements, and improved protection from invading tribes using the region to penetrate into Roman Gaul provinces.
+They built a road network for military communications and movements, and improved protection from invading tribes using the region to penetrate into Roman Gaul.
 Frontier fortifications (limes) were constructed along a line running Rheinbrohl—Arnsburg—Inheiden—Schierenhof—Gunzenhausen—Pförring (Limes Germanicus).